norseghost/norseghost.github.io/_posts/2019-11-05-finding-a-professional-identity.md

 But for someone who is graduating within 8 months, this can also look like vagueness.
 Being able to present some sort of clarity of purpose will help both me and a prospective employer decide if we are a match.

-Something resembling a professional identity.
+Something resembling a professional identity[^prof].

 ## Coaching